vict-shevchenko/mb-app/README.md

 ### TSLing as a tool for code quality checking (this project does not have TSLink)

+### SCSS & Bourbon mixin library are used for styling
+1. SCSS is very powerfull
+2. It allows writing mixins of any complexity
+3. Backward compatible to css
+4. Note:

 ## Running a project

 1. clone the repo